saifalfalah/react-handbook/content/javascript-classes/index.md

 ## Getters and setters

-You can add methods prefixed with `get` or `set` to create a getter and setter, which are two different pieces of code that are execute based on what you are doing: accessing the variable, or modifying its value.
+You can add methods prefixed with `get` or `set` to create a getter and setter, which are two different pieces of code that are executed based on what you are doing: accessing the variable, or modifying its value.

 ```js
 class Person {